inferno-framework/davinci-dtr-test-kit/lib/davinci_dtr_test_kit/docs/dtr_payer_server_suite_description_v201.md

 ## Scope

-These tests are a **DRAFT** intended to allow payer implementers to perform preliminary checks of their systems against PDex IG requirements and [provide feedback](https://github.com/inferno-framework/davinci-dtr-test-kit/issues) on the tests.
+These tests are a **DRAFT** intended to allow payer implementers to perform preliminary checks of their systems against DTR IG requirements and [provide feedback](https://github.com/inferno-framework/davinci-dtr-test-kit/issues) on the tests.
 Future versions of these tests may validate other requirements and may change the test validation logic.